rohan45327/rohan45327/README.md

 - 📚 Problem-solving using Java & DSA

 ---
+## 🔝 Project I'm Proud of
+- 🤖 An Web assistant Built from Python(SpeechRecognition,pyAudio,pyttx3 and more) and extended its Flexibility across Web platform by connecting it with Html,CSS,JavaScript by Flask frameworks and more.
+By this        project I mastered the Skills in Both frontend and Backend complition.I solved problems like API management ,Speech management, Responsive pages and more.I inspireed from Iron man movie, so I named It as          Jarvis
+- Features of Jarvis:  The main Theme of jarvis is to give responsive Answers at any Situations.
+By far It can Do Wikipedia searches and gives Best result , Cracks Jokes , Opens any application just by voice                             command ,Plays any song present in the web sources, Can give Different Recipies , Can do System controls like(set brightness to 30%) ,Interactive Responses, Can give Sports Updates And                             more.....

 ## 🌱 Learning Goals
 - Dive deeper into Java & Data Structures